FreeRADIUS/wiki.freeradius.org/building/Home.md

 kqueue is the eventing interface used by the BSDs (including OSX).
 After evaluating the native eventing APIs of different operating systems and wrappers such as libuv, libev, libevent[2] etc... the FreeRADIUS core team decided to standardise on kqueue.

-For Linux users, this means there's a hard dependency on them shim library, libkqueue, which wraps epoll (the native Linux eventing API), providing a kqueue compatible interface.
+For Linux and Solaris users, this means there's a hard dependency on them shim library, libkqueue, which wraps epoll (the native Linux eventing API), providing a kqueue compatible interface.

 ## Getting the source